zeroc-ice/ice/csharp/BuildInstructions.md

     > python allTests.py

-You can also run tests individually by changing to the test directory and running this command:

-    > python run.py

 If everything worked out, you should see lots of `ok` messages.
 In case of a failure, the tests abort with `failed`.